RussBaz/WebFrame/README.md

 Yes, you can just write it and experience the full ASP.NET Core server!

-There are a lot of helper methods available and mostly all of them are attached to the only (HttpServices) parameter that is passed to the handler on each request.
+There are a lot of helper methods available and mostly all of them are attached to the only (RequestServices) parameter that is passed to the handler on each request.
 This setup uses the endpoints api and all the routes can be inspected at any time.

 This project is still work in progress and it is far from being a final product.
 Therefore - all contributions are absolutely welcome.